gvwilson/sdxpy/src/viewer/index.md

 does some setup,
 and then calls that function with an object that acts as an interface to the screen.
-(It is called `stdscr` by analogy with `stdin` and `stdout`.)
+(It is called `stdscr`, for "standard screen", by analogy with standard input `stdin` and standard output `stdout`.)
 Our function `main` is just an infinite loop that consumes keystrokes but does nothing with them.
-When run,
+When we run the program,
-it clears the screen and then sits there until the user types Ctrl-C to interrupt it.
+it clears the screen and waits for the user to interrupt it by typing Ctrl-C.

 We'd like to see what the user is typing, but since the program has taken over the screen,